saumya-sinha01/GET-YOUR-PERFECT-FIT_data225semproj/README.md

-# GET YOUR PERFECT FIT
-Future of retail depends on giving customers the products which are best suited for them.There has been a surge in online shopping since the onset of the pandemic.
-Leading brands have been witnessing the increase in their online sales.People find online shopping more convenient and thus, online stores are keeping very limited stock in their stores rather than websites as people can buy several clothes from all the available or newly launched outfits by HM.Therefore, providing consumers with such an e-commerce platform that captures the wants of the customers has become imperative.
-This project aims to suggest the customer their best possible outfit according to their body shape.
-Although, filters are available that provide customers outfits based on various parameters such as price, size, colour, and type.
-After evaluating the current HM Dataset, we came up with a plan to construct the architecture in such a way that customers can save their time by just providing a few details such as their age, size, body shape, colour preferences, skin tone, liking for specific fabrics while creating their accounts itself.
-Using these parameters users will be able to see only those outfits which will be best suited to them.
-Also, will take into consideration if the customer is suffering from any textile related skin condition to suggest clothes made from suitable fabrics.It will also evaluate various other factors for gaining useful insights about the products
+# Personalized Outfit Recommendations for E-Commerce

+The future of retail depends on offering products tailored to each customer’s preferences.
+The pandemic has driven a significant increase in online shopping, with brands like H&M seeing a surge in sales and shifting focus to their websites.
+To adapt, it’s crucial to develop e-commerce platforms that accurately capture customer preferences.

+This project aims to recommend outfits to customers based on their body shape.
+Beyond standard filters like price, size, and color, our approach uses the H&M dataset to build a system where customers input details such as age, size, body shape, color preferences, skin tone, and fabric preferences to receive personalized outfit recommendations.

+Using these parameters, the platform will display only those outfits that are best suited to the customer.
+Additionally, if the customer has any textile-related skin conditions, the system will suggest clothing made from appropriate fabrics.
+The project also considers other factors to provide useful insights into product selection.

 ## Data

-The data for the project is also provided in the git hub repository under the folder src/scripts.
-However, data which could not be uploaded due to size limit is hosted out of google link shared with all SJSU accounts.
+The data used in this project is available in the GitHub repository under the `src/scripts` folder.
+Due to size limitations, some datasets are hosted externally and can be accessed via a Google Drive link shared with all SJSU accounts.

 ## Code

-The main focus of the scripts if to find out the following
+The primary focus of the scripts is to achieve the following objectives:

-1) For a given data of customer (hip, bust, waist and highhip) identify the body shape(rectangle,triangle,round,hourglass,invertedtriangle)
+- **Body Shape Identification**: For a given set of customer measurements (hip, bust, waist, and high hip), the system identifies the body shape (rectangle, triangle, round, hourglass, inverted triangle).
-2) And added with a given customer's skin condition(1-severe,2-mild,3-noissues),
-3) Find the best suitable outfit for the chosen product type(Top,Trouser,Skirt etc.)
+- **Outfit Recommendation**: Based on the identified body shape and any skin conditions (1-severe, 2-mild, 3-no issues), the system recommends the best suitable outfit for the selected product type (e.g., top, trouser, skirt).

+## Methodology

+- **Data Processing**: Performed ETL (Extract, Transform, Load) using AWS Redshift, S3, and Glue to efficiently load, process, and prepare the data for analysis.
+- **Data Analysis**: Utilized Redshift queries and Tableau visualizations to analyze customer demographics, spending patterns, inventory levels, and sales trends.

-## Documents
+## Documentation

-All the related documents, reports and screenshots are provided.
+All related documents, reports, and screenshots are included in the repository.
+They provide further details on the project’s implementation and results.

+---